Acorn221/RHUL-Final-Year-Project/the-definitive-todo-list.md

   - [ ] Talk about the web interface and it's potential uses
 - [ ] Look for another dataset (medical imaging)
   - [x] OASIS-3 - Gained access to the dataset

+## Markscheme Checklist

+- [ ] Rationale (10%): Aims, objectives and a good introduction describing the structure of the report.
+- [ ] Literature Review and Background Reading (15%): Description and critical analysis of relevant background material from books, research papers or the web.
+Analysis of existing systems that solve similar tasks;
+- [ ] Contents and Knowledge (20%): Description of relevant theory - whether mathematical, algorithmic, hardware or software oriented.
+Also adequate chapters on development and Software Engineering;
+- [ ] Critical analysis and Discussion (10%): A discussion of actual project achievements and how successful the project was.
+Clear evidence of reflection on the project process, its difficulties, successes and future enhancements.
+Any conclusions or results analysed or discussed appropriately;
+- [ ] Technical Decision Making (10%): Are important (technical) decisions well made and argued?
+This includes good design decisions, choice or development of algorithms, scope of the project.
+- [ ] Structure and Presentation (20%): Good use of English.
+Clear and appropriate report structure.
+Nice use of figures.
+  - [ ]
+- [x] Bibliography and Citations (5%): Clear and appropriate bibliography with good citations.
+Must be clear and well formatted.
+  - [ ] Bibtex has taken care of this
+- [x] Professional issues (10%): Should be a topic relevant to the project undertaken.
+  - [ ] I feel as though I have covered this well